MFA in Creative Writing

 About the Program

 Our innovative MFA program includes both studio instruction and literature courses.
-Writers can take workshop courses in any genre, and they can write a thesis in fiction, nonfiction, poetry or “hybrid” (multi-genre) form.
-In the second year, they teach popular Creative Writing courses to Davis undergraduates under faculty supervision, gaining valuable experience and sharing their insight and enthusiasm with beginning practitioners.
+Writers can take workshop courses in any genre, and they can write a thesis in fiction, nonfiction, poetry or hybrid (multi-genre) form.
+Workshops and seminars are taught by our award-winning faculty.
+Program workshops and seminars engage with topics and practices of translation, inter-arts dialogue, literary editing, place-based and environmental writing, and community-based projects, among other subjects.

 Questions?
 Contact: